Margaret Nicholson: Life

+Attack on the King

 On 2 August 1786, Nicholson approached the King as he alighted from a carriage at St. James's Palace on the pretext of presenting him with a petition, which was actually a blank piece of paper.
-As he received the supposed petition, she made two lunges at his chest with an ivory-handled dessert knife before she was brought under control.
+As he received the supposed petition, she made two lunges at his chest with an ivory-handled dessert knife concealed in the paper before she was brought under control.
+His response is recorded in a page’s account.
 George, apparently fearing that she would be unjustly handled for such a pitiful attack, reportedly commanded: "The poor creature is mad; do not hurt her, she has not hurt me."

+The King’s reaction prompted a wave of public support for and intrigue towards her condition; it likely informed the decision by the Privy Council not to have her tried for high treason, but rather under the Vagrancy Act of 1744.
+Waxworks and paintings were made of Nicholson and the event, and it was reported that her house was stormed upon by inquisitive members of the public.

 A search of her lodgings yielded a series of bizarre and clearly delusional letters in which she claimed to be the rightful heir to the throne.
 The newspapers assumed that Nicholson's insanity was brought on by melancholia over her lover's desertion.
 She was examined in the chamber of the Board of Green Cloth by Prime Minister and Chancellor of the Exchequer William Pitt the Younger, Home Secretary Lord Sydney, Foreign Secretary Lord Carmarthen, Sir Francis Drake, and Mr. Justice Addington.
 It was discovered that in July she had sent petitions to the King regarding her claim to the throne.

 In her reply to questions from Addington, she claimed to be a virgin, but also claimed to be the mother of Lords Mansfield and Loughborough, both of whom were older than she was.
 Her landlord, a stationer called Jonathan Fiske, stated that she was industrious and sober, and earned her living at needlework, making mantuas.
-She denied wanting to assassinate the King, and said she only intended to scare him.
-The noted physician Dr John Munro, who was already well known for his testimony in the murder trial of Laurence Shirley, 4th Earl Ferrers, certified her insane and she was committed to Bethlem Royal Hospital for life under the Vagrancy Act 1744 on the order of the Home Secretary, Lord Sydney.
-She died there 42 years later.
+She denied wanting to assassinate the King, and said she only wanted to “get his attention.”
+The noted physician Dr John Munro, who was already well known for his testimony in the murder trial of Laurence Shirley, 4th Earl Ferrers, certified her insane, stating he had “never seen a person more disordered”, though this is questioned as potentially serving as a means of justifying her detention.
+She was committed to the asylum he directed, Bethlem Royal Hospital, for life under the Vagrancy Act of 1744 on the order of the Home Secretary, Lord Sydney.
+Members of the nobility could pay to spectate her imprisonment at the hospital, and she was subjected to violent and irrational treatment methods, including doctors confining her to her room in chains for nearly 4 years.
+She died there 42 years later, despite seemingly having recovered by the 1790s.